Replenio Help Center

 You can print barcode labels for items that don't have manufacturer barcodes:

-5. Useful for: items without manufacturer barcodes, custom bundles, re-labeling.
+7. Useful for: items without manufacturer barcodes, custom bundles, re-labeling, and printing one label per received unit.

 Vendor Returns (RMA)